Tettenhall: History

+Village greens

 Tettenhall is one of the few places in England to have two village greens.
 Tettenhall Upper Green is situated on high ground near the edge of a ridge that runs in a broadly east–west direction, from Aldersley to Perton.
 The Upper Green has a large paddling pool, an extensive open grass area, a cricket pitch, practice nets and the Wolverhampton Cricket Club Ground, where W. G. Grace visited and played.
-The area is common land that was donated by the Swindley family to the people of the parish.
-A clock tower, built in 1912 by the local Swindley family and donated to the parish to celebrate the coronation of King George V, is a key landmark in Upper Green.
+The area is common land that was donated by the local Swindley family to the people of the parish.
+A clock tower, built in 1912 also by the Swindley family and donated to the parish to celebrate the coronation of King George V, is a key landmark in Upper Green.

 Tettenhall Lower Green is at the bottom of The Rock, near St. Michael and All Angels Church.
 It is a sloping grassy area that is popular for sledging on snowy winter days.

 The A41 road runs through the village green as a single-carriageway road.
-Tettenhall was previously an Urban District in its own right, until most areas became part of the Borough of Wolverhampton in 1966, with some areas of the district being placed within the present South Staffordshire district.
 Despite the relatively close proximity to Wolverhampton's city centre, Tettenhall retains its rural village character and a strong sense of identity among its residents.

+Governance

+Tettenhall became an urban district in 1894, the district only contained the civil parish of Tettenhall.
+On 1 April 1966 the district was abolished and merged with the County Borough of Wolverhampton and Seisdon Rural District.
+The parish was also abolished on 1 April 1966 and merged with Wolverhampton, Codsall, Lower Penn and Wrottesley.
+In 1961 the parish had a population of 14,867.

 The village has tried to gain independence from Wolverhampton Council and has made plans to return to a parish council but this has no longer been pursued.

 Two electoral wards of Wolverhampton City Council cover Tettenhall; Tettenhall Regis (the northern part) and Tettenhall Wightwick (the southern part).